Mudrik-Lab/ContrastFront/documentation/two-projects-same-src.md

 - I've tried to put the html files in different folder.
 But vite does not support that.
 And the trials to change the root of the folder bare little fruit.
 So all html files are in the root of the source directory.
 - The only way to change the default html file is with a vite built-in plugin: [vite-plugin-html](https://vitejs.dev/guide/api-plugin.html#conditional-application)
 - The big problem with all of this was with the dev server and **Not the build**.
 As far as I could see changing the build was pretty strait forward.
+- The postBuild scripts are because I could not find a simple way to make the post build changes without installing some 3rd party packages
 ### Breaking changes

 The goal is here **Not to have any breaking changes**.
 At least not for now.